Bees, Language, and Operas

 African elephants also have a very rich communication ability that utilizes low-frequency sounds.
 They can communicate through dense jungle.
 Researchers have catalogued over seventy kinds of vocal sounds and 160 different visual and tactile signals.
 Calls are used for many purposes, from reconciling differences to coordinating where a herd is going.
 There are vocalizations for mating, defense, and for saying hello.
 There is depth to their communication, including displaying emotions.

-Their low-frequency vocalizations are called rumbles and last for approximately two to ten seconds with a large portion in the 1-20 Hz range, which is below the level of human hearing.
-It is thought that elephants use their feet and their trunks to listen to these vibrations.
-2
+Their low-frequency vocalizations are called rumbles and last for approximately two to ten seconds with a large portion in the 1-20 Hz (or cycles per second) range, which is below the level of human hearing.
+It is thought that elephants use their feet and their trunks to listen to these vibrations.2

 Human vocalizations typically last longer and can extend for much greater lengths, as in the case with speeches, plays, and epic poetry readings (the Iliad lasts from morning to night over three days).

 Yet the typical human, when asked to repeat a string of random numbers, cannot easily recall number strings over seven to eight digits in length.
 Recalling twelve two-digit numbers far exceeds the capacity of most people.3 How can humans speak and listen effortlessly for periods that are some 1,000 to 10,000 times longer than either bees or elephants?
 This is an extraordinary difference.

 One can ask why bees and elephants do not have longer communications, but a better question might be how come humans do?

 Given human short-term recall ability mentioned above, it seems plausible that there should be no communications longer than ten seconds (which coincidentally is toward the maximum length of the communications of bees and elephants).